Girl name origins & meanings

 Girl name variations

-Eleanor is the number twenty-seven most popular girls name in the US, according to 2019 Social Security Administration data.
-It has been consistently popular, remaining in the top 100 since 2014, and made a jump to the top 50 in 2016.
+According to Social Security Administration data, Eleanor has been consistently popular, remaining in the top 100 since 2014, and made a jump to the top 50 in 2016.

 However, it is the 7th most popular name on FamilyEducation.com.